Papaya: Cultivation

+Historical accounts from 18th-century travelers and botanists suggested that papaya seeds were transported from the Caribbean to Malacca and then to India.
+From Malacca or the Philippines, papaya spread throughout Asia and into the South Pacific region.
+Credit for introducing papaya to Hawaii is often given to Francisco de Paula Marín, a Spanish explorer and horticulturist, who brought it from the Marquesas Islands in the early 1800s.
+Since then, papaya cultivation has expanded to all tropical countries and many subtropical regions worldwide.
+Today, papaya is grown extensively across the globe, owing to its adaptability to various climates and its popularity as a tropical fruit.

 Papaya plants grow in three sexes: male, female, and hermaphrodite.
 The male produces only pollen, never fruit.
 The female produces small, inedible fruits unless pollinated.
 The hermaphrodite can self-pollinate since its flowers contain both male stamens and female ovaries.
 Almost all commercial papaya orchards contain only hermaphrodites.

 Originally from southern Mexico (particularly Chiapas and Veracruz), Central America, northern South America, and southern Florida the papaya is now cultivated in most tropical countries.
 In cultivation, it grows rapidly, fruiting within three years.
 It is, however, highly frost-sensitive, limiting its production to tropical climates.
 Temperatures below 29 F are greatly harmful, if not fatal.
 In Florida, California, and Texas, growth is generally limited to the southern parts of those states.
 It prefers sandy, well-drained soil, as standing water can kill the plant within 24 hours.

 Cultivars

 Two kinds of papayas are commonly grown.
 One has sweet, red, or orange flesh, and the other has yellow flesh; in Australia, these are called "red papaya" and "yellow papaw," respectively.
 Either kind, picked green, is called a "green papaya."

 The large-fruited, red-fleshed 'Maradol,' 'Sunrise,' and 'Caribbean Red' papayas often sold in U.S. markets are commonly grown in Mexico and Belize.

-In 2011, Philippine researchers reported that by hybridizing papaya with Vasconcellea quercifolia, they had developed papaya resistant to papaya ringspot virus (PRV).
+In 2011, Philippine researchers reported that by hybridizing papaya with Vasconcellea quercifolia, they had developed papaya resistant to papaya ringspot virus (PRV), part of a long line of attempts to transfer resistance from Vasconcellea species into papaya.